Ivery History, Family Crest & Coats of Arms

 The surname Ivery was first found in Oxfordshire where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance a the Battle of Hastings in 1066 A.D.

-Important Dates for the Ivery family
+Early History of the Ivery family

 This web page shows only a small excerpt of our Ivery research.
 Another 99 words (7 lines of text) covering the year 1407 is included under the topic Early Ivery History in all our PDF Extended History products and printed products wherever possible.